Infinite-Duration Bidding Games: Abstract

 \section{Abstract}

 Two-player games on graphs are widely studied in formal methods as they model the interaction between a system and its environment.
 The game is played by moving a token throughout a graph to produce an infinite path.
 There are several common modes to determine how the players move the token through the graph; e.g., in turn-based games the players alternate turns in moving the token.
 We study the {\em bidding} mode of moving the token, which, to the best of our knowledge, has never been studied in infinite-duration games.
+The following bidding rule was previously defined and called Richman bidding.
 Both players have separate {\em budgets}, which sum up to $1$.
-In each turn, a bidding takes place.
-Both players submit bids simultaneously, and a bid is legal if it does not exceed the available budget.
-The winner of the bidding pays his bid to the other player and moves the token.
-For reachability objectives, repeated bidding games have been studied and are called {\em Richman games} \cite{LLPU96,LLPSU99}.
-There, a central question is the existence and computation of {\em threshold} budgets; namely, a value $t \in [0,1]$ such that if \PO's budget exceeds $t$, he can win the game, and if \PT's budget exceeds $1-t$, he can win the game.
-We focus on parity games and mean-payoff games.
-We show the existence of threshold budgets in these games, and reduce the problem of finding them to Richman games.
-We also determine the strategy-complexity of an optimal strategy.
-Our most interesting result shows that memoryless strategies suffice for mean-payoff bidding games.
+In each turn, a bidding takes place: Both players submit bids simultaneously, where a bid is legal if it does not exceed the available budget, and the higher bidder pays his bid to the other player and moves the token.
+The central question studied in bidding games is a necessary and sufficient initial budget for winning the game: a {\em threshold} budget in a vertex is a value $t \in [0,1]$ such that if \PO's budget exceeds $t$, he can win the game, and if \PT's budget exceeds $1-t$, he can win the game.
+Threshold budgets were previously shown to exist in every vertex of a reachability game, which have an interesting connection with {\em random-turn} games -- a sub-class of simple stochastic games in which the player who moves is chosen randomly.
+We show the existence of threshold budgets for a qualitative class of infinite-duration games, namely parity games, and a quantitative class, namely mean-payoff games.
+The key component of the proof is a quantitative solution to strongly-connected mean-payoff bidding games in which we extend the connection with random-turn games to these games, and construct explicit optimal strategies for both players.